-I mentioned in my Pax review that it’s purposfully made to be carried and used discretely.
+I mentioned in my Pax review that it’s purposefully made to be carried and used discretely.
 But what if you want to break out the old bong?
-Well, it turns out it’s pretty easy to hook your Pax 2 up to it with a waterpipe adapter (WPA).
-For the record, I prefer the taste and texture of water cooled vapor.
+Well, it turns out it’s pretty easy to hook your Pax 2 up to it with a water pipe adapter (WPA).
+For the record, I prefer the taste and texture of water-cooled vapor.

 Don’t want to pack a full oven every time you load the Pax 2?
 The Pax 2 Sandwich is an adjustable spacer (and screen) that packs the herbs down tight without needing to fill the entire oven.

 The Pax 2 Water Pipe Adapter is available for $36 at NewVape.com

 The Pax 2 Sandwich is the accessory I’ve been waiting for.
 I even alluded to it in my review.